ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

    Configuration
    ----------------

-   ..
-COMMENT:
    When (fcst start time): 2019-07-12 00z
-      Config information
-      MACHINE:
-      PREDEF_GRID_NAME:
-      CCPP_PHYS_SUITE:
-      FCST_LEN_HRS:
-      EXTRN_MDL_NAME_ICS:
-      EXTRN EXTRN_MDL_NAME_LBCS:
    FV3GFS_FILE_FMT_ICS/LBCS: nemsio
    WTIME_RUN_FCST="04:00:00"
-      EXTRN_MDL_FILES_ICS:
-      EXTRN_MDL_FILES_LBCS:

    Analysis
    -----------

-   ..
-COMMENT:
-      What to compare?
-      This is an existing case from the UFS Case Studies.
-Compare hurricane track, intensity, and wind speed after landfall.
-We can also compare satellite imagery too.
+   Compare: Hurricane track, intensity, and wind speed after landfall?
+Satellite imagery?
-      Things still needed:
-      We will need a new subconus domain over LA.
-We have nemsio IC data, which would work for the GFS_v16 physics suite, but we will need HRRR and RAP ICs if we want to use the RRFS_v1beta physics suite.
+   Need: New subconus domain over LA.
+   Data: We have nemsio IC data, which would work for the GFS_v16 physics suite, but we will need HRRR and RAP ICs if we want to use the RRFS_v1beta physics suite.

 .. _fcst3:

 Sample Forecast #3: Cold Air Damming
 ========================================

+..
+COMMENT:
+   **Objective:** Modify the number and distribution of vertical levels.

 Weather Summary
 -----------------